aspeer/WebDyne/doc/webdyne.md

 module.
 Documents that utilise the <api\> tag are somewhat unique in
 that:

 - There is no need for any other tags in the document besides the
   <api\> tag.
-All other tags are ignored - in fact they are
+All other tags are ignored - in fact they are discarded.
-    discarded.

 - Any PSP file file an <api\> tag will only emit JSON data with a content type of "`application/json`"

 - The REST api path must correspond to a PSP file at some path level, e.g. if your path is `/api/user/42` you must have a file called either "`api.psp`" or "`api/user.psp`" in your path.

 - A PSP file can contain multiple <api\> tags corresponding to different `Router::Simple` routes

 Here is a very simple example.
 Note the format of the URL in the Run
 hyperlink:

+::: example
 ``` html
 <api handler=uppercase pattern="/api/uppercase/{user}/:id">
 <api handler=doublecase pattern="/api/doublecase/{user}/:id">